xcore/sc_spdif/README.rst

   Henk Muller

-The two modules in this library are used to transmit and receive S/PDIF streams, http://www.wikipedia.org/spdif.
-The rx_generator directory generates the state machine used by the receiver.
+The two modules in this library are used to transmit and receive S/PDIF streams, http://en.wikipedia.org/wiki/Spdif.
+The rx_generator directory contains the programs that are used to generate the state machine used by the receiver.

 Key Features